Mississippi River 100

 The Great Flood submerged more than 23,000 square miles of land across seven states, displacing hundreds of thousands of people, killing hundreds more, and causing significant damage to infrastructure and economies.

-One hundred years later, MR100 is bringing together diverse voices from up and down the Mississippi River and its entire basin to reflect on the past and collaboratively chart a future grounded in resilience, innovation, and imagination.
+One hundred years later, MR100 connects diverse voices from up and down the Mississippi River and its entire basin to reflect on the past and collaboratively chart a future grounded in resilience, innovation, and imagination.

-Through a basin-wide series of events, research efforts, and creative expressions, MR100 will convene scientists, artists, community leaders, and policymakers to ask and address the big questions: What have we learned in the last 100 years?
+Through a basin-wide series of events, initiatives, research efforts, and creative expressions, MR100 convenes scientists, artists, communities, and policymakers to ask and address the big questions: What have we learned in the last 100 years?
 What do we still need to learn?
 What needs to change?
 And what future do we imagine for the river and for those who depend on it?

 Why Now?